King Charles thanks public for their 'love' as he marks death of late mother, Queen Elizabeth

 'SOLEMN'

+While Charles is not due to make a public appearance, his eldest son and heir Prince William and wife Kate will attend a private church service to commemorate the queen's life.

+William and Kate, the Prince and Princess of Wales, will visit the 12th Century St Davids Cathedral, a place of pilgrimage for centuries on the Welsh west coast which also has a special stall in the choir for the sovereign.

-As is customary for such royal occasions, there will be gun salutes fired in a London park and at the Tower of London and Prime Minister Rishi Sunak said the thoughts of the nation would be with Charles and his family on "the solemn anniversary".
+As is customary for such royal occasions, there will also be gun salutes fired in a London park and at the Tower of London.
+Prime Minister Rishi Sunak said the thoughts of the nation would be with Charles and his family on "the solemn anniversary".

 "With the perspective of a year, the scale of her late majesty's service only seems greater," he said.
 "Her devotion to the nations of the United Kingdom and the Commonwealth only seems deeper.
 And our gratitude for such an extraordinary life of duty and dedication, only continues to grow."